SystemsApproach/security/intro.rst

 The rise in popularity of the World Wide Web in the 1990s created the demand for security features at the transport layer to support applications such as e-commerce.
-This lead to the creation of SSL (secure sockets layer) which was superceded by TLS (transport layer security), both of which provided confidentiality and authentication at the transport layer.
+This lead to the creation of SSL (secure sockets layer) which was superseded by TLS (transport layer security), both of which provided confidentiality and authentication at the transport layer.

 Another aspect of securing the Internet that started to receive attention in this period was the security of its infrastructure.
-One such pieve of infranstructure is the domain name system (DNS).
+One such piece of infrastructure is the domain name system (DNS).
 DNS replaced static host-to-address mapping files in the 1980s and subsequently become critical to the operation of the Internet.
 Clearly the information served up by DNS needs to be robust against manipulation